TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphSystemTraversePolicy"></a>
 # **graphSystemTraversePolicy**
-> List&lt;GraphObjectWithPaths&gt; graphSystemTraversePolicy(systemId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphSystemTraversePolicy(systemId, contentType, accept, limit, skip, xOrgId)

 List the Policies bound to a System